-Fentress Architects was founded in 1980 on the heels of two significant energy crises: the Arab Oil Embargo of 1973 and the Iranian Revolution of 1978.
+Fentress Architects was founded in 1980 on the heels of two significant energy crises.
+First was the Arab Oil Embargo of 1973 and second was the Iranian Revolution of 1978.
 Among the many innovations and movements precipitated by these events is the modern sustainable architecture and green building movement.
-The American Institute of Architects (AIA) Energy Committee was founded in 1973.
-Later, in 1990, the AIA Committee on the Environment was founded.
+In fact, the American Institute of Architects (AIA) Energy Committee was founded in 1973 and AIA Committee on the Environment in 1990.

 Within 10 years of its founding, Fentress had won several prominent commissions.
 The following contributed substantively to the sustainable architecture movement:

-- Denver International Airport’s Passenger Terminal Complex: The imaginative roof pays visual homage to the majestic Rocky Mountains.
-It also utilizes the site’s more than 3,000 annual hours of sunshine to provide exceptional energy savings and biophilic benefits for travelers and staff alike.
+- Denver International Airport’s Passenger Terminal Complex.
+The imaginative roof pays visual homage to the majestic Rocky Mountains.
+It also utilizes the site’s more than 3,000 annual hours of sunshine to provide exceptional energy savings.
+The sunshine is also a biophilic benefit for travelers and staff alike.

-- Natural Resources Building for the State of Washington: The Natural Resource Building was a forerunner in the development of indoor air quality standards and the US Green Building Council’s (USGBC) LEED program.
+- Natural Resources Building for the State of Washington.
+The Natural Resource Building was a forerunner in the development of indoor air quality standards.
+Likewise, it contributed to the foundation of the US Green Building Council’s (USGBC) LEED program.
 “The facilities will provide the public and employees an enjoyable, energy efficient and healthy work environment using new air quality design requirements, which will lead the way for future standards in our nation.” — K. Wendy Holden, Former Director, State of Washington Department of GSA

-- National Wildlife Art Museum: Irregular lines and the use of native stone allow the museum to embody the spirit of its delicate site and essence of the Jackson community, while setting new standards in quality and architectural design sensitivity for the area.
-The warm, humanistic design expertly responds to important challenges including developmental pressures and their impact on the natural environment and plant and animal communities.
+- National Wildlife Art Museum.
+Irregular lines and the use of native stone allow the museum to embody the spirit of its delicate site and essence of the Jackson community.
+The building also set new standards in quality and architectural design sensitivity for the area.
+The warm, humanistic design expertly responds to important challenges.
+These challenges include developmental pressures and their impact on the natural environment and plant and animal communities.

 Since the launch of USGBC’s LEED Program in 1998, Fentress Architects has designed over 50 LEED-certified buildings that comprise nearly 10 million square feet, including:

-- Mineta San Jose International Airport (SJC): Terminal B was the first entirely new passenger terminal west of the Mississippi River to become LEED Silver Certified.
-Terminal A is “self-certified,” and the rental car facility, or ConRAC, follwed “best practices” for green building, including a roof-mounted 3.4-acre, 1.1-megawatt solar array.
+- Mineta San Jose International Airport (SJC).
+Terminal B was the first entirely new passenger terminal west of the Mississippi River to become LEED Silver Certified.
+Terminal A is “self-certified.”
+The rental car facility, or ConRAC, follwed “best practices” for green building, including a roof-mounted 3.4-acre, 1.1-megawatt solar array.

-At Fentress Architects, we believe we have a responsibility to the next generation—and future generations—to effect positive change on our natural environment.
+At Fentress Architects, we believe we have a responsibility to future generations to effect positive change on our natural environment.
 So, in addition to being seasoned LEED-certification experts, Fentress team members are also highly skilled and knowledge in the burgeoning areas of: